Master of Arts in Peacebuilding and Conflict Transformation

-SIT’s Master of Arts in Peacebuilding and Conflict Transformation program is designed to give students the analytical ability, theoretical knowledge, and practical skills necessary to work with groups of people in conflict.
-Student can choose to focus on conflict in relation to development, inter-group relations, youth programs, humanitarian aid, education, or human rights.
+SIT’s Master of Arts in Peacebuilding and Conflict Transformation program gives students the analytical ability, theoretical knowledge, and practical skills to work with groups of people in conflict.
+Student focus on conflict in relation to development, inter-group relations, youth programs, humanitarian aid, education, or human rights.

 Students benefit from: